hydralang/humboldt-doc/source/basics.rst

 although it is also **RECOMMENDED** that nodes generate a new node ID on startup if one is not configured.

+Nodes often need to determine the distance in the ID space between two node IDs, or between a node ID and another 128-bit identifier.
+In computing this distance, nodes **MUST** treat the ID space as circular; that is, the distance between the all-zeros ID and the all-ones ID is 1.

 .. index:: !
 ID; generation
 .. index:: ! generation ID